mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 ------------------------------

-The ``SANSCalculateTransmission`` algorithm is one of the more complex algorithms in the reduction chain with many sub-steps and a wide variety
+The ``SANSCalculateTransmission`` algorithm is one of the more complex algorithms in the reduction chain with many sub-steps and a wide variety of parameters which can be set by the users.

-performs the following steps:
+The algorithm performs the following steps:

 1. Select the incident monitor.
 If this is not explicitly set then the default value is taken.
 2. Select the transmission detector ids.
 The detector ids are chosen to via the following preference: